AdobeDocs/workfront.it-IT/help/quicksilver/planning/architecture/connect-record-types.md

 <!--
 You can use Adobe Workfront Planning to design fully-customizable workspaces that contain record types needed in your organization.
 A way to indicate how individual record types relate to one another is to connect them.
 Also, you can connect Workfront Planning record types with object types from other applications to enhance your users' experience and keep their focus in one application. -->

-È possibile connettere tipi di record tra loro o tipi di record con tipi di oggetto di altre applicazioni.
+È possibile connettere tipi di record tra loro o collegare tipi di record con tipi di oggetti di altre applicazioni.

 Questo articolo descrive come collegare due tipi di record di Workfront Planning o un tipo di record di Workfront Planning a un oggetto di un&#39;altra applicazione.